Mylinde/TLP/README.rst

 **Power Saver Daemon** *(Difference to upstream TLP)*
 -------------
-This fork includes **tlp-psd** daemon that automatically switches power profiles based on system workload.
+This fork includes the **tlp-psd** daemon, which automatically switches between power profiles depending on system load.
-It monitors CPU utilization and I/O-wait, dynamically switching between SAV (power-saver), BAL (balanced), and PRF (performance) profiles while on battery power.
-This enables automatic optimization without manual intervention - maximizing battery life during idle periods while maintaining responsiveness when needed.
+It monitors CPU utilization and I/O latency and dynamically switches between the SAV (power-saving mode), BAL (balanced), and PRF (performance) profiles as long as the device is running on battery power.
+This enables automatic optimization without manual intervention—battery life is maximized during idle periods, while responsiveness is maintained when needed.
 The daemon is enabled by default.

 Since **tlp-psd** operates completely autonomously, the **tlp-pd** daemon and **tlpctl** have been removed as manual profile switching is no longer